Garnet Gateway for Faculty

 Log in by entering your ID number and PIN.
 This will bring you to the Main Menu for Faculty.
 This is a secure area and the view is customized for each faculty member.
 If you forget your PIN please go to the Help Desk in Ladd Library with your BatesCard for assistance.

 The first time you access Garnet Gateway, read through the FERPA (Federal Educational Rights and Privacy Act) flyer to give you some background on the law regarding student records privacy.
 All staff must comply with the law.
-Click on the tutorial and follow directions for completing it.
-Contact the Registrar and Student Financial Services office if you have any questions about FERPA and records privacy.
+Click on the FERPA tab on the Registrar’s office website and follow directions for completing the tutorial.
+Contact the Registrar’s office if you have any questions about FERPA and records privacy.

 Selecting the correct term

 Each time you view information you select the term that you which to observe.
-The current tern is on top.
 After you select a term, it will follow through to other actions until you change to another term.
-There are links at the bottom of many pages to give you easy access to the term selection.
+There is a link under “Current” – set term (this session) which allows you to change the selected term.

 You may view your teaching schedule online in two formats; one shows detailed information and the other is a schedule by day and time that appears in a grid format.
 This is for your information only, and is not viewed by students.
 Any changes you make through the Registrar and Academic Systems office are reflected on the schedule when you reload your browser.